bibendovsky/bstone/README.md

   Hurt yourself by 1%.

 * [Backspace]+[I]
-  Each usege adds 99% health, 5 tokens, 50 ammo, one new weapon.
+  Each usage adds 99% health, 5 tokens, 50 ammo, one new weapon.

 * [Backspace]+[K]
   Shows total counts of enemies, points and informants on the map.